When you talk you aren't just communicating with your words.

 A few tips for adopting a lighter attitude towards yourself and life are to not identify so much with your thoughts and emotions, to realize that you are not you ego and to develop an abundance mentality.
-You can read more about those three suggestions in Lighten Up!.

 4. Moving too fast and fidgety.